Quantum effects of black holes and cosmological constant problem: Application to Schwarzschild black holes

 with

-where $H=\partial_t\Omega/\Omega$ is a Hubble ``constant''.
-Energy-momentum tensor $T^{ab}$ is induced by the classical scalar field $\varphi$ in this study.
-A geometrical representation of a scalar filed used in this analysis is summarized in Appendix~\ref{ap1}.
-Energy-momentum tensor $T^{ab}$ is defined to provide $G T^{ab}$ having null physical dimension in this analysis.
-Scalar field $\varphi$ and its potential energy $V(\varphi)$ respectively have physical dimensions $(mass)$ and $(mass)^4$ as the same as a standard definition.
-An energy-momentum tensor is given using the scalar field as
+where $H=\partial_t\Omega/\Omega$ is the Hubble ``constant''.
+In this study, the energy-momentum tensor $T^{ab}$ is induced by classical scalar field $\varphi$.
+A geometrical representation of the scalar field exploited in this analysis is summarized in Appendix~\ref{ap1}.
+This analysis defines the energy-momentum tensor $T^{ab}$ such that $G T^{ab}$ is dimensionless.
+The scalar field $\varphi$ and its potential energy $V(\varphi)$ have physical dimensions of $(mass)$ and $(mass)^4$, respectively, as in a standard definition.
+The energy-momentum tensor is provided owing to the scalar field as

-Here the scalar field is assumed to be isotropic but not uniform nor static, and thus, it is a function of $t$ and $r$ as $\varphi=\varphi(t,r)$.
-An equation of motion for the scalar field under this condition can be express as \begin{widetext}
+Here, the scalar field is assumed to be isotropic but neither uniform nor static.
+It is therefore a function of $t$ and $r$, and denoted $\varphi=\varphi(t,r)$.
+The equation of motion for the scalar field under this condition can be expressed as